elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 ---

-### Explain, how is a range denoted in a regular expression?
+### Can you explain how range gets set in a regular expression?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In simple terms, a range in a regular is denoted or expression inside of square brackets.
-A range may from [a-z] or [1-100], this can be set based on your needs.
+  <div><strong>Interview Response:</strong> In simple terms, a range in a regular expression is denoted or expressed inside of square brackets.
+A range may be from [a-z] or [1-100].
+These settings can be set based on your needs.
 We can also use character classes inside […].
 For example, if we would like to look for a wordy character \w or a hyphen -, then the set is [\w-].
 Combining multiple classes is also possible, e.g. [\s\d] means “a space character or a digit”.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />